 The factsheet series will cover the following four topics:

 - A first factsheet, released on April 7, focuses on hydrogen supply: what types of hydrogen are compatible with climate neutrality?
 And what does the need for increasing quantities of hydrogen from renewable energy mean for the wider energy transition?

 - A second factsheet, released on April 14, focuses on the blending of hydrogen into the existing gas grid: what is the relation between the debate on hydrogen blending and the future of the European gas grid?
 How does blending affect the efficient use of hydrogen and the efficient delivery of energy through the gas grid, and who should pay for it?

-- A third factsheet, to be released on April 21, will focus on the contested role of hydrogen for heating: can heat generation through hydrogen contribute to the achievement of climate targets?
+- A third factsheet, released on April 21, focuses on the contested role of hydrogen for heating: can heat generation through hydrogen contribute to the achievement of climate targets?
 And what would it mean for consumers and infrastructure operators?

-- A fourth factsheet, to be released on April 28, will look at infrastructure needs for hydrogen deployment: to what extent does the existing gas grid need to be re-built to accommodate hydrogen?
+- A fourth factsheet, released on April 28, looks at infrastructure needs for hydrogen deployment: to what extent does the existing gas grid need to be re-built to accommodate hydrogen?
 And how should this be planned?